boazsegev/facil.io/README.md

 # facil.io - the C WebApp mini-framework

+**Notice: `facil.io` has been rewritten from the core.
+The API was changed to prevent surprising errors, but it's easy to port from he previous version to the current version.**

 [facil.io](http://facil.io) is a C mini-framework for web applications and includes a fast HTTP and Websocket server, as well as support for custom protocols.

 [facil.io](http://facil.io) powers the [HTTP/Websockets Ruby Iodine server](https://github.com/boazsegev/iodine) and it can easily power your application as well.